Surgical Procedures: Surgery and Staging for Gastric Cancer

 Laboratory Testing: Blood tests such as blood chemistry, a complete blood count, CEA (carcinoembryonic antigen) assay and testing for blood in the stool may be recommended.

 Procedures: Each case of gastric cancer is different.
-Talk with your care team about which procedures may be part of your treatment plan.
-These options may include:
+Talk with your provider about which procedures may be part of your treatment plan.
+These options may be:

-- Upper Endoscopy (esophagogastroduodenoscopy or EGD): A thin lighted tube with a camera is passed into the throat, esophagus, stomach, and the upper part of the small intestine (the duodenum).
+- Upper Endoscopy (esophagogastroduodenoscopy or EGD): A thin lighted tube with a camera is passed into your throat, esophagus, stomach, and the upper part of your small intestine (the duodenum).
 A biopsy (see below) may be taken.

 - Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample under a microscope in a laboratory.

-- Exploratory Surgery: Several small incisions (cuts) are made to insert a thin, lighted tube with a camera, and several other surgical tools into the abdomen (belly).
-The surgeon can then see the abdominal organs, take a biopsy, and do a peritoneal wash where the belly is flushed with saline, and the fluid is removed to see if there are cancer cells in the fluid.
+- Exploratory Surgery: Several small incisions (cuts) are made to insert a thin, lighted tube with a camera, and several other surgical tools into your abdomen (belly).
+The surgeon can see your abdominal organs and take a biopsy.
+The surgeon can also do a peritoneal wash, where your belly is flushed with saline and the fluid is removed to see if there are cancer cells in the fluid.

 Gastric cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
-Cancer stage determines how extensive the cancer is, how far it has spread, and what treatment course will be recommended.
-Gastric cancer is described as stages 0 (most limited) through stage IV disease (most advanced).
+Cancer stage tells how extensive the cancer is, how far it has spread, and helps choose your treatment plan.
+Gastric cancer is described as stages 0 (most limited) through stage IV (four) disease (most advanced).

 Surgical Procedures for Gastric Cancer Treatment

 Surgery is often used to treat gastric cancers.
-The procedure used will depend on many factors, including the size and location of the cancer.
-Your care team will talk to you about your specific procedure.
+The procedure depends on many things, including the size and location of your cancer.
+Your provider will talk to you about your specific procedure.
 You may have other treatments like chemotherapy and radiation before or after surgery.

 Surgical procedures include:

-- Endoscopic resection: An endoscope (thin, lighted tube and other surgical tools) is used to remove the cancerous area, as well as some nearby normal tissue.
+- Endoscopic resection: An endoscope (thin, lighted tube and other surgical tools) is used to remove the tumor, as well as some nearby normal tissue.
 This is used for those with early stage cancers.

 - Subtotal (partial) gastrectomy: The cancerous part of the stomach is removed.
 In some cases, the lower part of the esophagus, the fatty abdominal covering (called the omentum), the spleen, lymph nodes, and other affected organs are also removed.